The Abolition of Britain: Synopsis

-He identifies the then Labour politician Roy Jenkins as a highly-effective campaigner for "cultural revolution".
-He describes the Lady Chatterley trial, describing what he calls "myths" about it, and argues that the defence of literary merit, created by the Jenkins-backed Obscene Publications Act of 1959, eventually came to be used to allow the publication of books and periodicals which had none at all.
+He identifies the Labour politician Roy Jenkins as a highly-effective campaigner for "cultural revolution".
+He describes the Lady Chatterley trial, describing what he calls "myths" about it, and argues that the defence of literary merit, created by the Jenkins-backed Obscene Publications Act 1959, eventually came to be used to allow the publication of books and periodicals which had none at all.
 He examines Jenkins's use of cross-party alliances and, what he sees as supposed Private Members' Bills, to achieve his programme.
 These legislative changes had not been mentioned in the 1964 or 1966 election Labour Party manifestos, and Hitchens develops his argument by drawing on proposals Jenkins had made in the last chapter of his short book The Labour Case (1959).
 He cites warnings made by those who opposed the abolition of capital punishment, and claims that those warnings have largely proved to be correct.
 For Hitchens this is an example of the political elite working against the desires of the public.
 Hitchens's view is sustained, in the case of capital punishment, by the historian Dominic Sandbrook, in his history of what he calls the White Heat of the 1960s, using contemporaneous opinion poll data.
 Hitchens went on to explore this issue in more detail in his book A Brief History of Crime.

 A chapter in The Abolition of Britain on the contrast between the public health policies on lung cancer and the public health policies on AIDS was left out of the first edition of the book, after Hitchens was advised that airing thoughts critical of homosexual acts would bring such criticism on it that it would distract attention from the book's main message.
 It was reinstated in the paperback and American editions, with an explanatory preface.
 Hitchens elaborated that the morality of homosexuality itself was tangential to his main argument.
 He wrote that British society's unwillingness to criticize sexual promiscuity among gay, bisexual, and straight men alike despite the ill after-effects stands in direct hypocritical contrast to government action against drug use.
 (In this chapter, Hitchens wrote "Welsh secretary Ron Davies and agriculture minister Ron Brown were also revealed to be homosexual"; the agricultural minister at the time was actually Nick Brown.
-In 2000, former Scottish MP Ron Brown threatened to sue over this, and Hitchens' publishers apologised for the error.)
+In 2000 the former Scottish MP Ron Brown threatened to sue over this, and Hitchens' publishers apologised for the error.)

-Hitchens argues that damaging moral and cultural effects on Britain occurred from the presence of huge numbers of U.S. troops during the Second World War.
+Hitchens argues that damaging moral and cultural effects on Britain occurred from the presence of huge numbers of US troops during the Second World War.
 He also laments the cultural impact of American usage of the English language in Britain itself.
-For Hitchens, the major failing of the Thatcher governments was the absence of a decidedly conservative stance over cultural and moral matters.
+For Hitchens, the major failing of Margaret Thatcher's government was the absence of a decidedly conservative stance over cultural and moral matters.